National Stadium, Singapore: Football

-The first football match held at the stadium is a friendly match between Singapore Selection XI and Juventus in August 2014.
+The first football match held at the stadium was a friendly between Singapore Selection XI and Juventus in August 2014.
 The friendly match between Brazil and Japan in October 2014 was the first sell-out crowd of 55,000 at the stadium.
 It also hosted the 2014 AFF Suzuki Cup in November 2014.
-It is the venue of all the matches of the 2015 Barclays Asia Trophy that is held in Singapore.
+In 2015, it hosted the Premier League Asia Trophy, between Premier League clubs Arsenal, Everton, Stoke City, and Singapore Selection XI.